13302296C/future_debounce_button/README.md

 );
 ```

-The following example displays a [OutlinedButton] 'Submit' button, which triggers a future.
+The following example displays a "Submit" [OutlinedButton] widget, which triggers a future.
 If the future fails - the button will enter the `error` state for 2 seconds.
 If the future completes successfully - the button will enter `success` state forever, preventing user from calling the future again.

 ```dart
 /// Submit request to server